kikinteractive/card-tester/README.md

-card-tester
+The Card Tester
 ===========

-An online service that runs many of our QA tests for cards that would like to be included in the more card.
+An online service that runs many of our QA checklist tests.
+It cab be used for cards that would like to be included in the more card.

 The service is avilible at [cards-tester.herokuapp.com](http://cards-tester.herokuapp.com).

-The restuls are servered as a JSON object.
+The results are servered as a JSON object.
 An example of the Youtube Card output is below:

 ```js
 {